iAvoe/OneColumnEncoder/README-EN.md

 ### Protective Measures Provided by This Software

 1. **x265 Stress Test Preset**: The software includes an x265 stress test preset for verifying system stability.
 However, the actual load of this test depends on the content complexity of the input video.
 Use a test video consistent with the target compression task as the source file for accurate validation.
-  - *Warning*: This test can be more demanding than traditional stress-testing tools like Prime95, running it carries inherent risks.
+    - This test can be more demanding than traditional stress-testing tools like Prime95, running it carries inherent risks.
 Run this test only while actively monitoring system temperature and status, and save all files before starting the test.
 2. **No Process Priority Escalation**: This software does not raise the process priority of encoding tasks.
 This ensures the operating system and other programs remain responsive even under extreme encoder loads.
 3. **File Overwrite Protection**: If an output file already exists before encoding begins, a confirmation window will appear.
 To prevent accidental data loss, the confirmation button's activation is delayed proportionally to the size of the file being overwritten.